spark-jobserver/spark-jobserver/doc/python.md

 If Spark Job Server is running with Python support, A Python context can be started with, for example:

     curl -X POST 'localhost:8090/contexts/py-context?context-factory=spark.jobserver.python.PythonSparkContextFactory'

 Whereas Java and Scala jobs are packaged as Jar files, Python jobs need to be packaged as `Egg` files.
 A set of example jobs can be build using the `job-server-python/` sbt task `job-server-python/buildPyExamples`. this builds an examples Egg in `job-server-python/target/python` so we could push this to the server as a job binary:

     curl --data-binary @dist/my_job_package-0.0.0-py2.7.egg \
     -H 'Content-Type: application/python-archive' localhost:8090/binaries/my_py_job

-Then,running a  Python job is similar to running other job types:
+Then, running a Python job is similar to running other job types:

     curl -d 'input.strings = ["a", "b", "a", "b" ]' \
     'localhost:8090/jobs?appName=my_py_job&classPath=my_job_package.WordCountSparkJob&context=py-context'

     curl 'localhost:8090/jobs/<job-id>'

 ## SQLContext and HiveContext support